The fourth largest county in England with a long coastline protruding into the North Sea and gentle rolling countryside. A great place to visit!

 Putting the kettle on in the middle of Salhouse Broad

 Broads Tours, Norfolk Broads

 Pretty Broadland villages, such as Horning, Ranworth or Ludham, invite you to stop for a refreshment and watch the world float by!
 Many have riverside pubs and beautiful cottages with gardens that run down to the river.

-With miles of lock free, scenic waterways to explore, you will never get bored (lost, yes probably, unless you buy a good map!).
-The Broads are a great place to explore by dinghy, canoe, kayak and also on land cycling.
+With miles of lock free, scenic waterways to explore, you will never get bored (lost, yes probably, unless you have a good map!).
+The Broads are a great place to explore by dinghy, canoe, kayak and also on land,walking or cycling.

 The Norfolk Broads are full of pretty windmills, where traditional Norfolk Yachts float by - it's like time has stood still and it's a real escape from fast modern living.

 Norwich is considered the capital of East Anglia and an outstanding city for a weekend or city break.
 It has one of the best Cathedrals in the whole of the UK, a Norman Castle, cobbled streets and more tudor buildings in one single area than in the whole of London!
 For hundreds of years it was England's second city and its ancient city walls enclosed a greater area than ANY other English city - including London!

 Norwich Castle, Norfolk

 Elm Hill, Norwich